 If however you want to continually add and share articles, then host a branded website yourself.
 WordPress (.org) on your domain name is the best bet.

 Many website hosts offer a 1-click install in their control panel, to set up WordPress initially with one simple form.
 Others offer installation for a small fee.

 Then the Theme shopping begins.
 Like a complex design skin, the theme lets you customise to your desired menu, navigation styles, sidebars, header images, static page as a home page, blog widgets, etc. About 5 hours later, your head is spinning!
 So let me recommend some options based on experience.

-1) WordPress theme Impreza — JenniferLancaster.com.au is now based on this highly adaptable theme.
+1) WordPress theme Impreza — my own website, JenniferLancaster.com.au, is based on this highly adaptable theme.
 It has its own header builder and is mobile responsive.
 See http://impreza-landing.us-themes.com/

 They both work similarly; you just cut and paste your book information and buy links.
 As an author, you probably won’t need a Woocommerce or similar shop, unless you are selling other physical items.